ronakupadhyaya/Horizons-week-04/day1/vault/README.md

 1. Install `cookie-session` with `npm` remember to `--save`
+4. Add middleware to require logins for routes other than `/login` and `/logout` TODO
 1. Add `cookie-session` to your app as middleware with `app.use()`.

    Use `keys` to pick a secret string to protect your cookies by generating